-(Fort Mackinac, Colonial Michilimackinac, Historic Mill Creek.
-Old Mackinac Point Lighthouse admission is extra.
+(Colonial Michilimackinac, Historic Mill Creek, and Old Mackinac Point Lighthouse.
 Valid seven consecutive days from date of purchase.):

 Best family value.
-Unlimited daily admission to all sites (including Old Mackinac Point Lighthouse in June of 2004) for up to two adults and all dependent kids or grandkids under 18.
+Unlimited daily admission to all sites (including Old Mackinac Point Lighthouse) for up to two adults and all dependent kids or grandkids under 18.
 Includes 15% museum store discount and subscription to Curiosities newsletter.